 Section 23 – Credit reporting system integrity

-Section 23 of Schedule 2 expands upon the requirements for agreements between credit reporting bodies and credit providers mentioned in ss 20N and 20Q the Act.
+Section 23 of Schedule 2 expands upon the requirements for agreements between credit reporting bodies and credit providers mentioned in sections 20N and 20Q the Act.
 Those agreements require credit providers to ensure that the credit information they disclose is accurate, up-to-date and complete, and to protect the credit reporting information disclosed to them from misuse, interference and loss as well as unauthorised access, modification and disclosure.
 The agreements must also ensure that regular audits are conducted to determine whether the agreements are being complied with.

 Section 23 is unchanged from the Previous Code.